 LOH Diversity, Equity, Accessibility, and Inclusion

-Lebanon Opera House is an organization focused on the value of building an inclusive community through the arts and education.
-We spotlight diverse local, national, and international artists, and in doing so, we learn and grow together.
-This aligns with our mission to broaden cultural horizons.
-Our staff, board, volunteers, and partners recognize that by embracing diversity, equity, accessibility, and inclusion, we strengthen our community – and ourselves.
+We are an organization focused on the value of building an inclusive community through the arts and education.
+At LOH, we spotlight diverse local, national, and international artists, and in doing so, we learn and grow together.
+This work aligns with our mission to serve as a catalyst for connections between artists and audiences, making it possible for all members of our community—regardless of age, ability, race, religion, gender identity, sexual orientation, or economic standing—to experience the transformative power of the performing arts.
+By embracing diversity, equity, accessibility, and inclusion, we strengthen our community and ourselves.

 The performing arts have always welcomed difference, even in the wide range of disciplines housed under the term.
 Music, dance, drama, and film are all conduits of transcendence, experiences beyond the bounds of our normal, everyday lives.
 Likewise, LOH’s mission has always been to channel transcendent moments through the performing arts, while offering diverse programming … Continued